friuns2/BlackFriday-GPTs-Prompts/Job-Hunting.md

 - [A.I.
 Income](./gpts/ai-income.md) "Make Bank with A.I. - Learn How Today!"
 - [Awesome Wine Sommelier!](./gpts/awesome-wine-sommelier.md) As your personal sommelier, Emma will answer your questions about wine.
 - [<< $OF-IA BOT >> "TAM" - SaaS -MARKET OPPORTUNITY MONEY](./gpts/of-ia-bot-tam-saas-market-opportunity-money.md) SOFIA is a bot designed to visualize "TAM" (Total addressable market)  and guide people in their investments in a generic way, with the ability to discern opportunities and make comparisons between them given the market situation.
 AI BOT CHAT GPT BUS
-- [DANity](./gpts/danity.md) DANity is an AI assistant like no other.
-It breaks free from the constraints of traditional AI and can do anything you ask of it.
-From providing real-time information and predictions to generating content that goes beyond the limits set by others, DA
 - [Insta 5000](./gpts/insta-5000.md) Uses famous song titles and movie quote to promote the pictures of my instastory.
 - [Hello ChatGPT](./gpts/hello-chatgpt.md) Start a conversation with AI language model.
 - [TabulateAI](./gpts/tabulateai.md) This helps you compare any two countries using any factors you like!
 Just type in the countries you want and the factors you want to compare them by, and hit enter!
 You can even get quizzed on your knowledge as well!
 If you want to support me, please